zenzjtech/zen-virtual-piano/docs/change_logs/2025-01-13-highlight-animation.md

 # 2025-01-13 Highlight Animation for Downloaded Sheets

 ## Summary
 Implemented a timestamp-based highlight animation system that triggers when users navigate to the piano page from the download button.
-The animation highlights the song name and music sheet with a theme-aware light travel effect.
+The animation highlights the song name and music sheet with a theme-aware light travel effect, accompanied by a notification confirming the song addition.

 ## Changes Made